Hammad1007/Cat-Lovers/Testing.md

 Website testing specifically focuses on assessing web applications, ensuring they function accurately across different browsers, devices, and user scenarios.
 It encompasses various testing types, including functionality, usability, performance, security, and compatibility checks, to guarantee a seamless and satisfying user experience.

 For the website, Cat-Lovers, we will be using Cypress for E2E Testing.
-A bried guide to cypress is mentioned in the following paragraphs.
+A brief guide to cypress is mentioned in the following paragraphs.

 ## Cypress
 ### What is Cypress?